Rape in Islamic law: Marital rape

+Pregnancy due to rape

+In Islamic law, if a woman becomes pregnant while out of wedlock and denies committing adultery, claiming she was raped by someone, most jurists of the Hanafi, Shafi'i, and Hanbali school of thought suggest that the excuse of such a woman would be accepted without investigation, while the Maliki school of thought requires that a woman provide additional evidence to support such claims, if not, she is subjected to the stipulated punishment.

 Abortion due to rape

-As far as abortion in the context of rape, most jurists do not consider rape to be a valid reason: the sanctity of the new life takes precedence over the autonomy of the pregnant women.

-Muslim scholars have held that the child of rape is a legitimate child, and thus it would be sinful to kill this child.
-Scholars permit its abortion only if the fetus is less than four months old or if it endangers the life of its mother.

 Muslim scholars were urged to make exceptions in the 1990s following rapes of Kuwaiti women by Iraqi soldiers (in 1991) and the rape of Bosnian and Albanian women by Serb soldiers.
 In 1991, the Grand Mufti of Palestine, Ekrima Sa'id Sabri, took a different position than mainstream Muslim scholars.
 He ruled that Muslim women raped by their enemies during the Kosovo War could take abortifacient medicine, because otherwise the children born to those women might one day fight against Muslims.

 Self defence

-A woman who is being forced to commit zinaa [unlawful sexual activity] is obliged to defend herself and should not give in even if she kills the one who wants to do that to her.
-This self-defence is waajib (obligatory), and she is not at fault if she kills the one who wants to force her into zinaa.
+A woman who is being forced to commit zina [unlawful sexual activity] is obliged to defend herself and should not give in, even if she kills the one who wants to do that to her.
+This self-defence is waajib (obligatory), and she is not at fault if she kills the one who wants to force her into zina.